starkbank/ecdsa-java/README.md

 [ecdsa-python]: https://github.com/starkbank/ecdsa-python

-It is compatible with OpenSSL and is fast.
+It is compatible with JDK 1.8+ and OpenSSL.
 It uses some elegant math as Jacobian Coordinates to speed up the ECDSA.

 ### Curves